Volumes of radioactive waste

 Radioactive waste arises in manageable volumes

-The five Swiss nuclear power plants produce around 75 tons of spent fuel assemblies per year.
-For an operating lifetime of the plants of 47 (Mühleberg) respectively 60 years, this will result in a total of around 4600 tons.
-After packaging in disposal containers, the volume will be around 8500 cubic metres, which corresponds roughly to the volume of eight single family homes.
+The five Swiss nuclear power plants produce around 70 tons of spent fuel assemblies per year.
+For an operating lifetime of 47 years for Mühleberg and 60 years for the other plants, this will result in a total of around 4100 tons.
+Around 1140 tons will be reprocessed and the resulting high-level waste packaged in disposal containers.
+The packaged spent fuel assemblies and high-level waste will have a volume of around 9400 cubic metres, which corresponds roughly to the volume of eight single family homes.